 What is the GTN damage model?

-GTN damage model ( abaqus umat tutorial ): The ductile damage model and Gurson damage model are the two most popular models used in FE simulation to model ductile fracture of metal and polymeric materials.
-The Gurson-Tvergaard-Needleman (GTN) model is a material plasticity model in which the accumulation of ductile damage is represented by the nucleation, growth, and coalescence of microvoids.
+The ductile damage model and Gurson damage model are the two most popular models used in FE simulation to model the ductile fracture of metal and polymeric materials.
+The Gurson-Tvergaard-Needleman model is a material plasticity model in which the accumulation of ductile damage is represented by the nucleation, growth, and coalescence of microvoids.

 The basic yield function of the GTN model is: